bekk/bekk-christmas/post/react/getting-started-with-tracking-and-measuring-in-your-react-project.md

 ![A funnel in Application Insights](/assets/image.png "A funnel in Application Insights")

 Primitive and gets the point across.
 Here we've create a funnel using two events - it let's us and track events in sequence, measuring the changes between each step.
-For instance, in a multi-step onboarding process, this proves very useful for investigating which where most users fall off.
+For instance, in a multi-step onboarding process, this proves very useful for investigating where most users fall off.

-Complementing trackEvent(), there’s also these tracking methods:
+Getting back to our event tracking, there’s also these tracking methods:

 ```javascript
 const trackException () => {